She is a woman with many facets, like the Lady whose name she bears.

 Spiritual and Blessed, some say, when they see God’s thumbprint on her side.

 Others say she is Mysterious when they hear about the her Myths and Legends.

 She is … the most beautiful village, Lady Grey.

 A farrier once said he can see God's thumbprint on the mountain...

 Beautifully set in a valley against the backdrop of mountains, many trees, a number of interesting historic buildings and more gravel than tarred streets, Lady Grey is the jewel in the crown, one of the most scenic towns, in the Eastern Cape.

-The town is also home to the head office of Senqu Local Municipality which has achieved clean audits for 5 consecutive years since 2014 and was appointed Second Best Municipality in South Africa in 2019.
+The town is also home to the head office of Senqu Local Municipality which has achieved clean audits since 2014 and is listed as one of the Best Municipalities in South Africa.